KNIME logo

 Cross-validation

-Cross-validation is a model evaluation method used to assess how a predictive model will generalize to an independent dataset.
-It involves partitioning data into subsets, training the model on some subsets, and testing it on others.
+Cross-validation is a model evaluation technique that involves partitioning the data into subsets, training the model on some parts, and validating it on the remaining parts to assess its generalizability.

 D